-- 11. Recommends expanding use of Learning Communities across campus and investigate adoption of "meta-majors" such as those used on the Georgia State Campus.
-In process no concerns. - 12.
-Recommends maintaining and standardizing New Student Orientation/Acceptance Day activities across campuses.
+11. Recommends expanding use of Learning Communities across campus and investigate adoption of "meta-majors" such as those used on the Georgia State Campus.

+12. Recommends maintaining and standardizing New Student Orientation/Acceptance Day activities across campuses.

 - 13. Recommends maintaining foundations-level courses for Learning Support Students.
 In process with concerns. - 14.
 Recommends staffing and retaining retention specialists and advisors to do intrusive advising, intervention strategies, and faculty liaison work.